ShutoAraki/deck.gl_practice/README.md

 You can pick the data you would like to visualize and this tool immediately fetches the right data and adjust layer schemes to render it in front of you!

 ## Getting Started

+### 0. Install Node.js and set up your Mapbox Token
+This application uses the Node.js environment.
+The latest version is recommended.
+The versions 14.3.0 and 14.5.0 are tested to work.
+(NPM is 6.14.5 at the time of development.)

+You also need a [Mapbox token](https://docs.mapbox.com/help/glossary/access-token/) in order to render a map.
+Set `MapboxAccessToken` environment variable on your computer.

+On Mac/Linux, that means running `export MapxboxAccessToken=whatever_token_you_have`.
+On Windows, you can run `set MapboxAccessToken=whatever_token_you_have`.

 ### 1. Install dependencies
 ```
 npm install